 Welcome to Grand View University!

 As an incoming international Viking, you are required to attend Grand View’s International Student Orientation.
 The purpose of this orientation program is to help new international students get acclimated to the campus as well as introduce you to Grand View and the surrounding community resources.
 We will also review international student policies and SEVP guidelines so that you remain compliant for continued international study.
-You will need to schedule this individual orientation time with Alex Piedras upon arrival.
-You may reach out to Alex at (515)263-6017 or email@example.com.
+For Fall 2023, orientation will take place from August 22nd to August 24th.

-Please complete the Pre-Arrival form once you have booked your flights but no later than 15 days before your arrival so that we can make arrangements for your airport pick up and check-in to your room.
+If you are not arriving earlier for participation in a fall sport, you should plan to arrive and check in to the residence hall on August 21st.
+Check-in time is 9 am to noon but we can accommodate later arrivals on a case-by-case basis.
+Housing and meals during this time will be at no cost to you Please complete the Pre-Arrival form once you have booked your flights but no later than 30 days before your arrival so that we can make arrangements for your airport pick up and check-in to your room.

 PREPARATION PRIOR TO ENTRY TO THE UNITED STATES

 Careful planning and preparation by students can ensure that procedural delays are minimal.
 If you are a non-immigrant student, here are some things that you should do:

 - Before leaving your country, confirm that your passport and non-immigrant visa are valid for entry into the United States.
 The passport should be valid for at least six (6) months beyond the date of your expected stay.

 - Check to see that your visa accurately reflects your correct visa classification.

 - If the visa states the name of the institution you will attend, also verify that this information is accurate.
 If your review indicates any discrepancies or potential problems, visit the U.S. Embassy or Consulate to obtain a new visa.

 - Students entering the United States for the first time under their F-1 non-immigrant visa classification may only be admitted up to 30-days prior to the program start date.